PawelSpoon/harbour-sailkick/README.md

 # python deployment
 - at best check with ssh that all files get deployed into /usr/share/harbour-sailkick/python

+# plan
+- async loading
+- chached in api
+- persisted on exit ?
+- loaded at app start ?

 # next steps
 - search concert by date
 - create weblate translation page